forcecore/Keras-GAN-Animeface-Character/README.md

     * ./data.py
     * data.py will resize the input to 64x64 (size defined in args.py) and dump them in data.hdf5.
     * Again, which files to read is defined in the script at the bottom, not by sys.argv.
-* Now, train with gan.py!
+* In principle, GAN can learn from scratch.
+However, it will take ages.
+* Open gan.py then at the bottom, uncomment pretrain\_gen() to run generator pretraining.
+    * This will attach an encoder network to the front of the generator network to form an auto-encoder.
+    * The auto-encoder will be trained on input images.
+    * Auto-encoder actually helps the main GAN training by allowing us to evaluate the generator part :)
+* Main training step!
     * If things go well, the discriminator loss for detecting real/fake = dloss0/dloss1 should be around 0.1, which means it is good at telling whether the input is real or fake.
     * If learning rate is too high, one of them will get high and training fails.
     * Or it could be lack of complexity in the discriminator layer.
 Add more layers.
     * On the other hand, generator loss will be relatively higher than discriminator loss.
-      In my case, it oscillates in range 1 to 8.
+      In my case, it oscillates in range 1 to 4.
+    * When I saw values around 3 to 8 then it eventually diverged.
+    * If you look at loss graph at https://github.com/osh/KerasGAN, they had gen loss in range of 2 to 4 too!
     * GAN training is unstable, you'll need trial and error to get the hyper-pameters right so that the training continues in the stable, balanced zone.
     * If you see any of the loss staying > 15 (when batch size is 32) the training is screwed.